Apple is one of those fortunate brands that has veritably become a symbol of status.

 Knowing your prospect’s behavior will allow you to create targeted advertisements.

-Strengthen your buyer’s persona to understand your customer’s needs.
+Strengthen your buyer persona to understand your customer’s needs.

 10. Let Your Customers Advertise for You

-Leverage your customer’s testimonials to boost your brand credibility.
-Perhaps, you can offer a free product or Demo to gain high-qualified leads.
+Leverage your customer testimonials to boost your brand credibility.
+You can offer a free product or Demo to gain high-qualified leads.
 You can also use word of mouth to attract paying customers.

-Whatever method you chose, make sure it satisfies your buyer enough for them to recommend your product.
+Whatever method you choose, make sure it satisfies your buyer enough for them to recommend your product.

 11. Build A Community

-Apple has employed some amazing marketing tactics that had brought him nothing but success.
+Apple has employed some amazing marketing tactics that have brought him nothing but success.
 But the one thing that gave him an uncontested position in the market was its ecosystem idea.

 Apple follows a Vertical Integration strategy.
-It essentially gives the company controls over every aspect of the buyer’s journey.
+It essentially gives their company control over every aspect of the buyer’s journey.

-This method allows Apple to make you feel a part of an exclusive community.
+This method allows Apple to make you feel like a part of an exclusive community.

 A brand ecosystem benefits both the company and its customers.
 The enterprise earns a strong customer base, and the buyer enjoys an excellent user experience.

 While creating a brand ecosystem is no doubt challenging, it’s not entirely impossible.
-A Salon can launch its products to be used only in-house.
-A housecleaning service can offer extra services comprising all repair and maintenance.
-Really, there’re endless possibilities.
+Salons can launch its products to be used only in-house.

 Strive to become the only point of contact for your customer.